 In the case of “uncombable hair syndrome,” brushes and combs don’t even stand a chance.
-Those who are affected by it have extremely frizzy, dry and generally light blonde hair with a certain shine, which will resists any attempt to tame it.
+Those who are affected by it have extremely frizzy, dry, and generally light blonde hair with a certain shine, which will resist any attempt to tame it.
 The symptoms are mostly found in childhood and then ease over time.

-Diagnosis of this condition is done by spliting the hair in half and placing it under a high-powered scanning electron microscope.
-Straight hair appears round, curly hair appears oblique, but uncombable hair is triangular or heartshaped at the cross section and grooved from root to end.
+The diagnosis of this condition is made by splitting the hair in half and placing it under a high-powered scanning electron microscope.
+Straight hair appears round, curly hair appears oblique, but uncombable hair is triangular or heart-shaped at the cross-section and grooved from root to end.

-Three genes known as PADI3, TGM3, and TCHH direct the process which causes this syndrome.
-If just one of these genes malfunctions, the structure and stability of the hair is affected.
+Three genes are known as PADI3, TGM3, and TCHH direct the process, which causes this syndrome.
+If just one of these genes malfunctions, the structure, and stability of the hair is affected.
 Only about 100 cases have ever been reported, though the researchers suspect not all sufferers are reporting their symptoms.